 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-PLEASE NOTE - The access road is posted "Authorized Vehicles Only" - this is a public way - to view this Formation - I was told by DOT - you are "Authorized".
-Just stay away from and do not interfer with the one home on the river side.
-ALSO NOTE - The logging requirement of this Earthcache requires you to SEND me an email with answers!
+DUE TO ROAD CONSTUCTION - Access to view this formation should be done on foot only!
+Please use the parking coordinates and carefully walk down the road to view the formation.
+NOTE - The logging requirement of this Earthcache requires you to SEND me an email with answers!
 PLEASE EMAIL your answers don't just log it!
 The Penobscot Formation was defined by Smith, Bastin, and Brown (1907, page 4).
 Coordinates of the Earthcache are for the best viewing location.

 Ordovician Penobscot Formation